What is VET

 VET stands for Vocational Education and Training, and gives students skills for work, particularly in industry.
 Students are encouraged to complete VET qualifications while completing the NTCET.

 To complete the NTCET, students must achieve 200 NTCET credits, 190 of which can be gained through VET.
 Within these, students must also satisfy the literacy and numeracy requirements of the NTCET.
 The remaining 10 credits are gained from the Personal Learning Plan (10 credits).
-At Good Shepherd Lutheran College this is generally offered through the Career Acceleration Program.
+At Good Shepherd Lutheran College this is generally offered through the Career Acceleration Pathway.

 How many credits do VET courses provide?